Entropic Fluctuations in Statistical Mechanics II. Quantum Dynamical Systems: Quantum dynamical systems

 If Part~(1) holds then obviously $Q_{\nu,t}^\ttm=Q_{\omega,t}^\ttm$ for all $\nu\in\cS_\cO$.
 In the case of open quantum systems $Q_{\nu,t}^\ttm$ is again the spectral measure of $-\log\Delta_{\omega_{-t}|\omega}$ for the vector $\Omega_{\nu_\sS\otimes\omega_\sR}$, and the estimates~\eqref{est-K-1} hold if $\nu_\sS$ is faithful.
 This defines the 2TMEP of $(\cO,\tau,\omega)$ with respect to any initial state $\nu\in\cS_\cO$, and applies, in particular, to a NESS $\omega_+$ as defined in~\eqref{eq:NESS}.
 Under additional hypothesis, $Q_{\omega_+,t}^\ttm$ can be obtained as the weak limit of $Q_{\omega_T,t}^\ttm$ as $T\to\infty$, see Assumption~\preNESS{} below.

-Thus, this resolves the obstacle~(a) mentioned in the introduction.
+The above results resolve the obstacle~(a) mentioned in the introduction.
 However, this achievement has been obtained in the context of idealized measurements.
 Indeed, the ergodicity assumptions of Theorem~\ref{ver-fl-1} require the system under consideration, or the reservoirs in the case of an open system, to be infinitely extended.
 This means in particular that the energies supposed to be measured are infinite\footnote{On a more technical level, the quantity $S$ is no more an observable.}.
 In the spirit of statistical mechanics, such idealized measurements can be understood as approximating those made on a large but finite system.
 We refer the reader to~\cite{Benoist2023a} for further discussion and to~\cite{Benoist2024b} for a mathematical justification of this {\sl thermodynamic limit.}